Lookup Table in Excel (Table of Content)

 Example #3

-- We can see here in cell no. I4 we have applied the lookup formula, so whenever we put a value in cell no. I3, our lookup formula will look into the data and put the appropriate designation in the cell.
+- We can see here in cell no. I4, we have applied the lookup formula, so whenever we put a value in cell no. I3, our lookup formula, will look into the data and put the appropriate designation in the cell.

 - For example, we have taken the value 15 as salary, so the formula will look up into the table and provide us with the designation according to the table, which is Executive.

-- So accordingly, we can put any value in the cell, But here is a catch, whenever we put a value that is higher than 100, it will show the designation as CEO, and when we put a value lower than 3, it will show #N/A.
+- So accordingly, we can put any value in the cell, But here is a catch, whenever we put a value higher than 100, it will show the designation as CEO, and when we put a value lower than 3, it will show #N/A.

 Conclusion